ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

 The Brocade vRouter (Vyatta) gateway serves as a gateway and router for your environment and contains zones that consist of subnets.
 Firewall rules are set in place between zones so they can communicate with each other.
 For those zones that do not need to communicate with other zones, no firewall rule is needed as all packets are dropped.

-In the example configuration, there are five zones that are created in the Brocade vRouter (Vyatta):
+In the example configuration, five zones are created in the Brocade vRouter (Vyatta):

 * SLSERVICE – {{site.data.keyword.BluSoftlayer_full}} services
 * VMACCESS – Virtual machines(VMs) on the capacity cluster
-* MGMT – Management and capacity clusters as well as management VMs
+* MGMT – Management and capacity clusters and management VMs
-* STORAGE – Storage server(s)
+* STORAGE – Storage servers
-* OUTSIDE – Public Internet access
+* OUTSIDE – Public internet access

 Figure 1 describes the communication between each zone. **Note:** Your environment might be different and might require different zones and firewall rules.